Automotive-grade FPGAs & SoCs

 - Tamper-free applications – Protection of data and customer’s “secret sauce” from tamper and malicious intent.

-- More resources in smaller footprint - No external configuration memory required providing real-estate advantage in space constrained applications.
+- More resources in a smaller footprint - No external configuration memory required providing a real-estate advantage in space constrained applications.
 Allows for more features to be integrated onto a single device.

 Vehicle-to-vehicle (V2V) or vehicle-to-infrastructure (V2I) communications jointly called as V2X are expected to have a bigger impact on road safety by being able to perceive danger sooner and warn drivers of potential hazards.
 V2X communications use on-board dedicated short-range radio communication devices to transmit information about the vehicle like speed, heading, brake status etc to other vehicles and receive the same information.
 Communication must be secure if vehicle connectivity is to be used safely and with confidence.

 With the adoption of vehicle connectivity applications, the number of vehicles and sources talking to each other will increase exponentially and nearly on all this traffic is vulnerable to malicious monitoring and modification.